Basya (given name)

 Basya or Basia is a feminine given name of multiple origins.
 It may be a Polish diminutive of the name Barbara, commonly spelled as Basia.

-As a Jewish name, particularly in Yiddish, diminutive of the biblical name Bathsheba or a variant of the biblical name of the unnamed Pharaoh's daughter who was later given various names including Batya.
+As a Jewish name, particularly in Yiddish, it is diminutive of the biblical name Bathsheba or a variant of the biblical name of the unnamed Pharaoh's daughter, who was later given various names including Batya or Batia (בתיה).
 It is also sometimes used as a diminutive of the given name Benedicta.

 Notable people with the name include: